by Texas Homesteader ~

 A new addition to my garden is a thornless blackberry.

-I already had a wild dewberry vine growing along my garden fence.
+Previously I only had a wild dewberry vine growing along my garden fence.

-So I planted a thornless blackberry too.
+So I planted a thornless blackberry.
 The canes on a blackberry bush grow up instead of growing in a vine like the dewberries.

-And harvest will be so much easier since I won’t have to work around any thorns!
-It’s already producing blackberries and I can’t wait to harvest those juicy berries year after year.
+And harvest is much easier since I won’t have to work around any thorns!
+It’s already producing blackberries and I can’t wait to harvest those juicy berries year after year for my family’s favorite Blackberry Cobbler.

 Chives